 Traverse The Pairs In a Dictionary Object:

-There is a single-value pair version for the C# Dictionary class as well.
-It is ‘KeyValuePair’ class which can hold a single pair.
-When we perform a traversing with for or foreach loop, then this class variable can be used to hold each pair and process further as necessary.
+There is also a single-value pair version for the C# Dictionary class.
+It is the ‘KeyValuePair’ class, which can hold a single pair.
+When we perform a traversing with for or foreach loop, this class variable can hold each pair and process further as necessary.

 foreach (KeyValuePair<string, string> myItem in myDictionaryData)